insafhamdi/Plant-disease-detection/README.md

 # Plant-disease-detection

 Welcome to the repository for the project "Identification of Plant Leaf Diseases Using a 9-layer Deep Convolutional Neural Network".
-This project, published on 18 April 2019, Version 1, aims to leverage deep learning techniques implemented in PyTorch to automatically identify various plant leaf diseases from images.
+This project, aims to leverage deep learning techniques implemented in PyTorch to automatically identify various plant leaf diseases from images.

 ## About